 Rev. Eric Verbovsky is an ordained minister in the Church of the Nazarene, as well as a Chaplain in the U.S. Army Reserve.
-He and his wife, Kelly, are also an active part of Meetinghouse Ministries, a simple-life Christian community based out of West Chester, PA.
+He and his wife, Kelly, live in the Buffalo, NY area, working on organic and house-church ministry focused towards authentic discipleship in Jesus Christ.
 He is also a graduate of Dickinson College and Nazarene Theological Seminary.

-Eric is an itinerant preacher and would love to come preach and teach at your church and in your community.
+Eric is a preacher and would love to come preach and teach at your church and in your community.
 If you’d like to have him come, please send him a message using the form below with your contact information included.

 The Kayaking Church